jeuneseven/BidoneDemo/README.md

 MVI enforces unidirectional data flow through explicit Intent → Store → State transitions.
 This makes state changes predictable and easily testable — each Store can be tested by sending intents and asserting resulting states.
 For an e-commerce context where order reliability is critical, predictable state management reduces the risk of inconsistent UI states that could lead to user confusion or data loss.

+The trade-off is more boilerplate — separate State, Intent, Store files per feature.
+For a 3-screen demo app this is admittedly over-engineered, but it's the right choice for enterprise applications where multiple developers work on the same codebase and state bugs are expensive to debug in production.

+### Why enum-based State instead of struct State?

+A struct-based state (like TCA's approach) offers flexibility — you can have `isLoading: Bool` alongside `items: [Item]` and `error: String?`.
+But it also permits invalid combinations: `isLoading = true` while `error` is non-nil.

+Enum states make illegal states unrepresentable at the compiler level.
+The cost is that transitions become all-or-nothing — you can't partially update state.
+For the data-fetching pattern used here (idle → loading → loaded/error), enums are a natural fit.
+For more complex screens with multiple independent loading sections, a struct or nested state approach would be more appropriate.

 ### Why `NavigationSplitView` with `NavigationLink`?

 The app uses `NavigationSplitView` to support both iPhone and iPad with a single navigation structure.
 On iPad, it provides a familiar three-column layout (categories sidebar → meals list → detail).
 On iPhone, it collapses automatically into a push-based stack.
 Meal cards use `NavigationLink(value:)` with `.navigationDestination(for:)` to ensure reliable push navigation in both collapsed (iPhone) and expanded (iPad) modes — a critical pattern since `onTapGesture`-based binding updates alone don't trigger push navigation in collapsed `NavigationSplitView`.